 Service your equipment

-Make sure sensors and timers are working as they are supposed to.
+- Make sure sensors and timers are working well.

-Set up a process to regularly check for leaks in compressed air and steam systems.
+- Set up a process to check for leaks in compressed air and steam systems.

-Businesses are encouraged to conduct their own energy assessment on a regular basis to understand where energy can be saved.
-There are many simple ways to reduce energy consumption in your business and actions taken can provide immediate cost savings.
+- Conduct your own energy assessment regularly to understand where energy can be saved.
+Simple steps to reduce energy consumption can provide immediate cost savings.

-It’s important to know where you are using energy and to track your energy use and costs over time.
+It’s important to understand and track your energy use and costs over time

 Audit your energy use

-An energy audit will identify where you use energy, what you can do to reduce this and make your business more energy efficient.
-An audit will recommend improvements specific for your business, including reviewing tariffs, investing in energy efficiency upgrades, and suitable renewable energy options.
+An energy audit will identify where your business uses energy and what you can do to reduce this.
+An audit will recommend specific improvements including reviewing tariffs, investing in energy efficiency upgrades, and suitable renewable energy options.

-Energy assessors provide guidance on how you can reduce your energy bills.
+Energy assessors will help you reduce your energy bills.

 Word of mouth

-Demand management can involve either the voluntary reduction in consumption at peak times or switching to on-site generation and battery storage instead of sourcing from the grid.
+Demand management can either be using less power during peak times or switching to using your own on-site generation and battery storage energy, instead of sourcing it from the grid.

 How do I get started?

-Energy efficiency is one of the best ways for businesses to reduce costs.
+Energy efficiency is one of the best ways for your businesses to reduce costs

 The Victorian Energy Upgrades program is available to every Victorian business and organisation.